 The price depends on the availability of the cookware and the brand.
 There is plenty of Teflon nonstick cookware that contributes to competitive prices.

 Ceramic cookware comes at a slightly higher price due to the process of manufacturing.
 Overall, the price will vary with the brand.

 Manufacturers recommend the use of non-metal utensils when using nonstick cookware.
 This prevents scratching the nonstick surface.

 For ceramic cookware, they recommend using wooden utensils for long-lasting ceramic cookware.
+Silicone utensils are also safe for nonstick cookware.
 Cooking sprays, baking soda, abrasive cleaners, and bleach can damage the nonstick coating.

 The cleaning is very easy which requires warm water, soft sponge and dish soap its enough to clean.
 The food doesn’t stick on the surface therefore cleaning is a breeze.

 Which between the two nonstick cookware is better?

 The decision comes down to your cooking requirements, price.
 Performance and safety.